dacaraway/coin_collector/GameDesignDoc.md

 Once the player is in the game, there will be a menu/pause button on the top of the screen, and when pressed, will pause the game, and give two options, to restart the game completeley or quit and terminate the application.
 There is also a cheat button that allow the grader to go to the next level.
 This shouldn't be used for fun, but just to demonstrate the differences between the levels for grading.
-There will be four other pieces of data on the screen, the score, the current level, and the amount of lives the player has remaining.
+There will be four other pieces of data on the screen, the lpayers name, the score, the current level, and the amount of lives the player has remaining.

 Note: the background is a classical mario scene with the Pirahnna plants!